 Several case studies and applications of lean six sigma concepts will be presented throughout the course.

-- Lean concepts and its applications, such as 5s, waste reduction, value stream mapping, and error proofing;
+- Lean concepts and their applications, such as 5s, waste reduction, value stream mapping, and error proofing

 - DMAIC (Define, Measure, Analyze, Improve, and Control) to solve issues and transition CPI projects from one phase to another